scriptin/jmdict-simplified/README.md

 ## Building

-Use included scripts: `gradlew` for Linux/Mac OSm `gradlew.bat` for Windows.
+Use included scripts: `gradlew` for Linux/Mac OS, `gradlew.bat` for Windows.

 - `./gradlew clean` - clean all build artifacts to start a fresh build, in cases when you need to re-download and convert from scratch
 - `./gradlew download` - download source dictionary files